Quantum illumination with noisy probes: Conditional advantages of non-Gaussianity: Conclusion and open problems

-By exploiting the ``weird" features of quantum mechanics, especially quantum correlations in the joint system, it was demonstrated that the performance in the detection of a weakly reflecting target immersed in a noisy environment can be improved, and was named as quantum illumination (QI).
-It is in some sense the quantum version of the radar.
-Since its inception, theoretical studies have come a long way and several efforts have been made to identify regimes for efficient implementation of the theory in order to achieve maximal quantum advantage.
-Several experiments have also been performed both in optical and microwave regimes exhibiting quantum advantage in illumination.
+Quantum illumination (QI) utilizes shared entanglement between the signal and the idler (an additional mode that is directly sent to the detector) to enhance the detection probability of a target embedded in a thermal background.
+In addition to important theoretic advantages, several experiments \cite{Lopaeva_PRL_2013,Zhang_PRL_2013,Zhang_PRL_2015} have also been performed both in optical \cite{Balaji_IEEE_2018,England_PRA_2019} and microwave regimes \cite{Barzneh_Science_2020, Assouly_NP_2023} exhibiting quantum advantage in illumination.
 One of the most recent endeavors in the theoretical front is to use non-Gaussian states for quantum illumination.
-Since non-Gaussian states possess a high amount of quantum correlations, thereby becoming useful in several quantum information processing tasks which Gaussian counterparts fail to do, such an extension is natural.
 In our work, the non-Gaussian states are obtained by adding or subtracting photons from the two-mode squeezed vacuum state, an efficient mechanism to generate non-Gaussian states experimentally.
 Our aim was to categorize non-Gaussian states based on their performance in quantum illumination which, in turn, reduces to the discrimination of two states.